Ernest Hemingway Cottage

-The Ernest Hemingway Cottage, also known as Windemere, was the boyhood summer home of author Ernest Hemingway, on Walloon Lake in Michigan.
+The Ernest Hemingway Cottage, also known as Windemere, was the boyhood summer home of author Ernest Hemingway, on Walloon Lake in Michigan, United States.
 It was declared a National Historic Landmark in 1968.

 History

 In about 1898, Dr. Clarence Hemingway and his wife Grace Hall Hemingway purchased four lots at this site on the shore of Walloon Lake.
 In 1899, they identified a location to construct a cottage, which Grace designed.
 In 1900, the couple spent $400 to have this cottage constructed on the site, which they dubbed "Windemere."
 The family spent summers at the cottage; Ernest Hemingway, born in 1899, spent every summer here from 1900 - 1920, save 1918.
 In 1904, they added a kitchen, connected to the main house with a breezeway.
 Later, a smaller "annex" was constructed to provide more bedrooms.

 In 1921, Hemingway and Hadley Richardson honeymooned in the cottage.
 Hemingway returned to the cottage only once more in his life, in the early 1950s.

 After his mother died, Hemingway was willed the cottage.
 Although he did not visit, he retained ownership until his own death in 1961.
-At his request, Hemingway's widow signed over ownership of the cottage to his younger sister Madelaine, who used it until her own death.
+At his request, Hemingway's widow transferred ownership of the cottage to his younger sister Madelaine, who used it until her own death.
 It later passed to Hemingway's nephew, Ernie Mainland, but he died in 2021 and was survived by his wife Judy and their son Ken.